 Blaze Orange: All hunters are required to wear a minimum of 400 square inches of daylight fluorescent orange above the waist (at least 144 square inches must be visible on both the chest and back) and some type of orange head wear when walking in a designated hunting area.
 Persons hunting turkey, waterfowl, or migratory birds may remove the orange outerwear when they reach their blind or immediate hunting area.

 Means and Methods: Deer and turkey hunting is restricted to archery only.
-Shotguns are authorized for hunting other game.
+Shotguns are authorized for hunting other legal species.
 Anyone hunting with a shotgun may not use, or possess any shot larger than #2.
 The use of non-toxic USFW approved shot is required for waterfowl hunting.
 All weapons must be unloaded when transported to or from or between hunting sites.
 Target practice or the "sighting in" of any weapon is prohibited.
-Rifles, handguns, and muzzleloaders are prohibited.
+Rifles, handguns, air rifles, and muzzleloaders are prohibited.
 Crossbows may be used per TPWD regulations.

 Feeding/Baiting: Installation of feeders is prohibited.
 Hand scattering of corn or feed, and use of feed or mineral blocks are allowed.
 It is illegal to hunt migratory game birds in a baited area.
 Construction of feeder pens is prohibited.